 The School Intervention Program at Cincinnati Children’s Hospital is part of the Center for School Services and Educational Research and provides support for families and patients while partnering with their schools and medical teams to support their educational needs.

-School Intervention Specialists are licensed educators who serve as liaisons and assist in short-term and long-term education planning for students with the diagnosis of cancer, sickle cell disease, cystic fibrosis and those treated through the physical medicine and rehabilitation program, concussion and brain clinic.
+School Intervention Specialists are licensed educators who serve as liaisons and assist in short-term and long-term education planning for students with the diagnosis of cancer, sickle cell disease, cystic fibrosis and those treated through the rehabilitation medicine program, concussion and brain clinic.

 While the School Intervention Program primarily works with students in kindergarten through twelfth grade, support is also available to those in pre-kindergarten and post-secondary programs.